francesco-mazzoni/Master-thesis/Optimization procedure/Optimization procedure without clothoids/models/Method estimateCP/readme.md

 4) Perform the optimization via min_solver.m

 All the other Matlab files are Matlab functions that are called in the main scripts listed above.

+Additional files not present in the other optimization version: plotcallback.m is used to provide a visual feedback of what happens during the optimization procedure; pos_and_or.m is used to provide inequality contraints; cost_2.m is a second way to perform the minimization focusing on the curves' centroids;